 identifying the assumptions for which it may be appropriate to eliminate the differences.

 The CDR Report provides an estimate of the planning reserve margin in the summer and winter peak load seasons for the next ten years.
 At a high level, the planning reserve margin is calculated as the difference between generation capacity and firm peak load.
-This calculation does not itself provide information about expected reliability in future years because it does not fully account for forced generation outages, extreme temperatures, and the variability of wind generation.
+This calculation does not itself provide information about expected reliability in future years because it does not fully account for forced generation outages, extreme temperatures, and the variability of wind and other renewable resources.
 To address those issues, a separate loss-of-load expectation study (LOLE Study) is performed to determine the expected level of reliability provided by a given planning reserve margin.
 Stakeholders may then compare the expected planning reserve margins in the CDR Report with the results of the LOLE Study to inform their respective activities related to the ERCOT Region.

 The Transmission Planning Models provide information about whether electric grid infrastructure will be adequate to move electric power from generation resources to customers under a variety of possible future conditions.
 The Transmission Planning Models include expectations about three categories of electric grid components: the location and capacity of future resources (i.e., generation), a forecast of the customer demand by substation that will need to be served (i.e., load), and the specifications of the expected individual components that make up the transmission grid (i.e. system topology).
 The processes used to develop the Transmission Planning Models are defined in the Steady-State Working Group Procedure Manual, the ERCOT Protocols, and the ERCOT Planning Guide.
 The Transmission Planning Models are also developed in compliance with the reliability standards issued by the North American Electric Reliability Corporation (NERC).
 These models do not themselves provide information about expected future transmission reliability but rather are a starting point for transmission reliability studies performed by ERCOT and stakeholders using specialized power flow software.